-I live with my beautiful Swedish Sambo Annelie (mum to the three boys), she was born here in the South of Sweden and it’s thanks to her I’m living here.
 I’ve been living in Sweden since 1998 and remarkably have not managed to master the language yet, I doubt I ever will at this stage.
+I can listen to it on radio and follow what they are saying but when it comes to speaking it, I sound like an invandrare.
 I guess some people are good with Languages and I’m not one of those people.

-I have 3 sisters (in Australia) and one brother living in Limerick in Ireland.
-My mum also lives in Ireland when shes not busy visiting Australia.
-She lives in the north west in a beautiful place called Sligo.
+I have 3 sisters (living in Australia) and one brother (living in Limerick in Ireland).
+My mum also lives in Ireland, in the north west in a beautiful place called Sligo.
 I try to get back to Ireland at least once per year but it’s usually a flying visit and I tend to spend the entire time down in Sligo.

-I work for Enfo Zipper in Sweden as a Senior Technical Consultant specialising in Systems Management in Malmo, Skane (South of Sweden).
-I spend a lot of my time working with ConfigMgr, always pushing it to find out different ways of doing things and always trying to share anything interesting I see.
+I work for Tetra Pak AB in Sweden as a Lead IT Analyst in Lund, Skane (South of Sweden).
+I spend a lot of my time working with ConfigMgr, pushing it to find out different ways of doing things and always trying to share anything interesting I see.

 I was first introduced to ‘computers’ while still living in Africa, I still recall seeing these quite large pieces of paper with holes knocked through them in strange patterns, the punched cards were part of some computer system (which I never saw, I only saw the used cards) which was used by the school I was in.
 I guess the cards must have made an impression, because I was hooked on anything computer related for years to come, I first dabbled with computers in the early 1980’s when I got my very own 1k ZX81.